istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

     -n istio-system -o jsonpath='{.items[0].metadata.name}') -c istio-proxy
     {{< /text >}}

-*   If using MacOS, verify you are using `curl` compiled with the [LibreSSL](http://www.libressl.org) library, as described in the [Before you begin](#before-you-begin) section.
+*   If using macOS, verify you are using `curl` compiled with the [LibreSSL](http://www.libressl.org) library, as described in the [Before you begin](#before-you-begin) section.

 *   Verify that the secrets are successfully created in the `istio-system`
     namespace:

     {{< text bash >}}